 At first there was a comment saying they would like the recipe and I had stated I would post it, but I forgot and got busy aka side tracked with the gazillion recipes always floating around in my head.
 And then over the past few months that recipe has gotten really popular and I not only started getting more comments, but emails too!

-Last week we were eating french dips for dinner when, BAM!
+Last week we were eating french dip sandwiches for dinner when, BAM!
 I remembered that I was going to photograph them.
 I had hardly any light left and we were literally eating them so I quickly threw the hoagies on a board, snapped a few shots and now here we are.

 What’s Needed for Hoagie Rolls?

-To make this hoagie bread recipe, you need 7 simple ingredients:
+To make this hoagie bread recipe, you need 9 simple ingredients:

-How to Make Hoagie Rolls
+How to Make Hoagie Buns

 This sub roll recipe is incredibly easy, but it does require some patience as the dough goes through two separate rises.